Riiel-edu/CSC325_Capstone-Project/README.md

 (Verify information) The Register Screen of the LearningTrack application is a standard registration interface.
 It contains five required text fields for the user to enter: username, email, password, first name, and last name.
 The username must meet specific requirements.
 It must be between 2 and 25 characters in length, contain only word characters and the "-" character, and be unique so that no two users can have the same username.
 The email must also meet certain conditions.
 It must be a valid format containing an "@" symbol and a domain (e.g., .com), and it must be unique to ensure that no duplicate accounts exist.
 The password must be between 2 and 25 characters and use only word characters.
 Both the first name and last name must also be between 2 and 25 characters, and they may only include letters and apostrophes.

+# Subject Select Screen

+(Insert Subject Select Screen here)

+(Verify Information) The Subject Select Screen is focused on four key attributes of the user.
+First in the top left corner a user can choose one of the optional profile pictures for their account; Furthermore, to the right of the profile picture is a drop down tab which allows you to select grade leves 1 through 5.
+In the bottom middle of the screen you will see another drop down tab allowing the user to select between
+10, 15, or 20 questions.
+On the left side of the screen are four buttons each pertaining to a different subject.
+These subjects are either Math, Science, English, or History.
+Once a subject is selected, displayed on the right will be a variety of information about your last 10 tests in that subject.
+Some examples of the information displayed is your average, scores, and question count.
+Lastly when you are ready to take an exam, make sure the subject you want is selected along with your grade level and question count.
+Finally, click the test button to begin.

+# Test Screen

+(Insert Test Screen here)

+(Verify Information) The test screen is focused on one thing and that is testing the user.
+Here Google's Gemini AI will generate questions at the proper grade level selected.
+In the middle of the screen you can see the question along with 4 multiple choice answers the user must selcet one and then hit next.
+Towards the bottom of the screen you will see three buttons previous, next, and submit.
+The Previous button will bring you back to a prior question.
+The Next button will bring you to the next question.
+Lastly submit will finalize the exam and show you your test results for that instance.

 ## Links

 [Figma](https://www.figma.com/design/K26YwJ6Rz7k4myM8I8oPzN/Capstone-First-Draft?m=auto&t=Rktjt53h2EZ3IDaQ-1)